HawkingRadiation42/Rivanna-server/README.md

 ## 💡 Our Solution

-UltraThink provides a unified platform that:
+RivannaAI provides a unified platform that:
 1. **Monitors cluster resources** in real-time across all GPU types and partitions
 2. **Predicts job wait times** using machine learning trained on historical cluster data
 3. **Recommends optimal configurations** through an AI assistant that understands your workload